yunjuim/BayesianMixtures_reg/README.md

 2) examples.jl: Julia program for the examples in the Simulation studies in the manuscript.

-3) betaplasma.jl: Juila program for fitting the cMFM for the `Betaplasma' data set.
-The Beta plasma data file, available from the R package CAMAN.
+3) betaplasma.jl: Juila program for fitting the cMFM for the `Betaplasma' data set, which is available from the R package CAMAN.
 Schlattmann, P.(2009) Medical Applications of Finite Mixture Models.
 Berlin: Springer.

 For more information, please contact Yunju Im at yunju-im@uiowa.edu.